| Dave

 |

-Then, for no reason he can remember – except that it was cheap & wooden, Dave bought a second hand clarinet at the age of 26 & started playing along with music on the radio.
+Then, for no reason he can remember – except that it was cheap & wooden, James bought a second hand clarinet at the age of 26 & started playing along with music on the radio.

 This was a revelation. |